TexRail Dallas-Fort Worth PTC Project: Safety & Efficiency Upgrades

 Project Overview

 Trinity Metro is the governing body overseeing the TexRail project.
 The PTC system implementation, valued at $70 million, will be completed by the end of 2024.
 This project involves retrofitting the existing infrastructure with advanced safety technology.
-The 38-mile rail line will be equipped with PTC, ensuring comprehensive coverage along the entire route.
+The 38-mile rail line will be equipped with PTC, ensuring detailed coverage along the entire route.

 Technology and Implementation